zVilanova/JogoXadrez/README.md

-# Chess Game in C# ♟️
+## Chess Game (Console Application)

-## Description
-This project is a chess game developed in C# as part of the Object-Oriented Programming course by Professor Nelio Alves.
-It represents my learning and application of fundamental concepts of Object-Oriented Programming (OOP), including encapsulation, inheritance, polymorphism, and abstraction.
+This project is a console-based chess game developed in C#, created as part of a study on Object-Oriented Programming (OOP).
+The application simulates a complete chess match, allowing two players to interact through the terminal, following the official rules of chess.

+The main goal of this project is to strengthen programming logic, object modeling, and understanding of complex rule-based systems.

+## Objectives
+- Practice Object-Oriented Programming concepts
+- Improve problem-solving and logical reasoning
+- Simulate a real-world system with multiple rules and interactions
+- Understand how to model complex domains using code

 ## How It Works
-The chess game runs in a console-based environment, allowing players to make moves following chess rules.
-The system validates moves, checks conditions such as check and checkmate, and enables matches between two players.
+The game runs in the console and allows two players to play alternately.
+- Full chessboard representation (8x8 grid)
+- Standard chess pieces with individual movement rules
+- Turn-based gameplay (white vs black)
+- Validation of legal moves
+- Detection of:
+Check and Checkmate
+- Special moves:
+Castling,
+En passant and Pawn promotion

+The system ensures that only valid moves are executed, enforcing the official chess rules throughout the match.